RoomTempratureWater/mali/README.md

 # 🌿 Mali: Gardening Automation System

-Welcome to the **Gardening Automation System**!
+welcome to the **Gardening Automation System**!
 This project helps you monitor and control the conditions in your garden with an **ESP32** microcontroller and a **FastAPI** backend.
 Keep track of temperature, humidity, and automate watering to ensure your plants are always well cared for. 🌱💧

 ---